ATLFlight/snav_vehicles/README.md

 adb shell
 ```

-If you just installed snav and transferred you license, snav should not be running.
+If you just installed SNAV and transferred you license, SNAV should not be running.
 To be certain, however, run:

 ```bash
 sudo stop snav
 ```

-Then manually start snav with:
+Then manually start SNAV with:

 ```bash
 sudo snav
 ```

-When snav starts, it will read the param file provided, which tells it to flash the ESC with the firmware provided in the deb file.
+When SNAV starts, it will read the param file provided, which tells it to flash the ESC with the firmware provided in the deb file.
 It will also use the ESC parameters provided for the drone's motor/prop set.
 This process will take approximately 30 seconds.
 You should hear each of the four ESCs beep, one at a time.
 After they are finished flashing, the motors will play a tone, and the rear LED with start flashing with the SNAV flight mode.
-Now stop snav in the terminal with Ctrl-C.  Exit the adb shell (Ctrl-D or "exit").
+Now stop SNAV in the terminal with Ctrl-C.  Exit the adb shell (Ctrl-D or "exit").

 Now the vehicle is ready for its flight parameters.
-Transfer them to your board with:
+From this repo (snav_vehicles), you'll need to get the dragonddk.xml param file.
+Navigate to it and transfer it to your board:

 ```bash
 adb push dragonddk.xml /usr/share/data/adsp/snav_params.xml
 ```

-You can now either start snav via upstart:
+You can now either start SNAV via upstart:

 ```bash
 adb shell
 sudo start snav
 ```

 or simply restart your vehicle.
-Snav should now successfully start, making a tone and flashing the LED.
+SNAV should now successfully start, making a tone and flashing the LED.
 The last thing to do is set up the vehicle to use VIO (Visual-Inertial Odometry) for flight control.
 Log into the board, navigate to /etc/snav, and run configure_vio.sh:

 ```bash
 adb shell